-Following the process described in Note 3, subsequent to December 31, 2022, the Redevelopment Authority purchased the City's 2022 delinquent real estate taxes.
-The Redevelopment Authority drew down approximately \$1,218,000 on its line of credit described in the following paragraph to finance the purchase price of approximately \$879,000 payable to the City, \$88,000 for related transaction costs, and \$251,000 to pay off the outstanding balance on the line of credit described in Note 8.
+Following the process described in Note 3, subsequent to December 31, 2023, the Redevelopment Authority purchased the City's 2023 delinquent real estate taxes.
+The Redevelopment Authority drew down approximately \$911,500 on its revolving line of credit to finance the purchase price of approximately \$827,000 payable to the City, and \$84,500 for related transaction costs.